Genre: Action/RPG Developer: Westone Publisher: Sega Enterprises Players: 1-4 Released: 1994

 Whereas the TG game made better use of color, Dungeon Explorer on the Sega CD has greater detail and better graphics overall.
 Water effects look nicer, and the game’s look benefits overall from the extra processing power.
 Everything just looks so much clearer and cleaner.
 After playing it on CD, the game just looked too bare for me on the Turbo when I went back to compare.
 Magic effects have improved as well.
 While I’m not a graphics whore, I just couldn’t get into this title on HuCard.
 The Sega CD version beats it handily in this department.

 There is no comparison here between the two versions of the game.
 A red book soundtrack is almost always better and DE does not disappoint.
 The music is simply awesome.
 From the Conanesque main theme to the oriental style of the Samurai dungeon, each tune fits its dungeon perfectly.
-Songs range from adventurous with a beat to fast and heavy during boss battles and make a world of difference.
+Songs range from adventurous with a beat to fast and heavy during boss battles and the variety makes a world of difference.
 You will be playing this with the volume turned up, I assure you.

 The character sounds are clear and well done, but the sound effects in general are very middle-of-the-road and don’t stand out except for their clarity.
 I do wish the game had taken advantage of the extra storage space for some voice but sadly there isn’t any in the game, with the exception of your typical “ohh” and “yum”-type sounds when food and items are taken.

 Where the game really shines is in multi-player mode.
 Tackling the dungeons with four friends (viva la multi-tap!) makes for tremendous fun and adds a great new experience for those who have only played alone.
-Watch each others back, compete for powerups, even lend each other cash to buy weapons!
+Watch each other’s back, compete for power-ups, even lend each other cash to buy weapons!
 This is the way the game was meant to be played and since the game will probably run you more than the multi-tap itself, there really is no added expense for this awesome feature.
 I haven’t played with more than three people at once, so I don’t know if the difficulty is ramped up with four.
 It was pretty hard with three and the single player game is almost as difficult.

 Whether you’re looking for another game to play with some friends or are just looking for another quality title for your Sega CD, Dungeon Explorer is a game worth buying.
 I won’t go so far as to say it’s better than its TG cousin, as that game has its own merits and is well worth playing.
 This version just has enough to give it its own legs and it makes good enough use of the CD-ROM format to merit a purchase.
 Besides, how many multi-player games are there on the Sega CD?